MartinaRajkumari/SkillCraft-Technology-Data-Science-Internship/README.md

 ### Internship

-Organization: SkillCraft Technology
+- Organization: SkillCraft Technology

-Duration: 1 July 2025 to 31 July 2025
+- Duration: 1 July 2025 to 31 July 2025

-Role: Data Science Intern
+- Role: Data Science Intern

 ### Tasks Summary

 ✅ Task 01:  Population Distribution Analysis
-Objective: To create a bar chart to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
+- Objective: To create a bar chart to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.

-Key Activities:
+- Key Activities:
-🔍 Explored feature relationships such as:
+Explored feature relationships such as:<br/>
-Population Vs Gender
+Population Vs Gender<br/>
-Population Vs Age group
+Population Vs Age group<br/>
 Age ranges from (0-14),(15-64) and (65 and above)

-Tools and Libraries used: Python, numpy, matplotlib, pandas
+- Tools and Libraries used: Python, numpy, matplotlib, pandas

-Key Visuals Created:
+- Key Visuals Created:<br/>
 📊 Bar Chart — 1.
-India Population by Gender(2000-2024)
+India Population by Gender(2000-2024)<br/>
 📊 Bar Chart — 2.
 India Population by Age Group and Gender(2000-2024)